 How Superheroes Can Inspire Students to Write

-Kids of all ages (even the grown-up ones!) are getting excited about the movie release of Dawn of Justice this month.
-That’s because superheroes mesmerize our imagination.
+Kids of all ages (even the grown-up ones!) love superheroes.
+That’s because they mesmerize our imagination.
 They are larger than life, fearless, powerful, and it doesn’t hurt if they can leap tall buildings in a single bound.

 But what in the galaxy do superheroes have to do with writing?
 Well, for any student who has ever been inspired by Wonder Woman, Spiderman, Wolverine, or any of the hundreds of other heroes and heroines brought to life in comic books and movies, just the mention of a superhero writing activity can get those fingers typing faster than a speeding bullet.